Solar System Experiments in the Search for Dark Energy and Dark Matter: Solar System observables: status and credible improvements

 \section{Solar System observables: status and credible improvements}

 We summarize present leading bounds, the physics they probe, and realistic near-term gains under concrete measurement conditions (see Tables~\ref{tab:benchmarks} and \ref{tab:systematics} for details).
 Some of the relevant reviews are given in \cite{Turyshev:2007, Turyshev:2009}.
+Throughout Sec.~\ref{sec:observables} we use ``target'' to mean a credible near-term sensitivity forecast, i.e., the level reached when dominant systematics are reduced to the quantitative budgets in Table~\ref{tab:systematics-quant} using the mitigation strategies in Table~\ref{tab:systematics}.
+When we cite a ``target'' we also provide the instrument or analysis reference (e.g., BepiColombo/MORE for $\gamma$, ACES/optical links for clocks).